Blnd-hussen/ccomp/README.md

 the program uses p-ranav's argparse library to parse arguments and regular expressions to find the cpp files based on the include files.

 > Note: The tool assumes that each header file (.hpp) follows the pattern: R"(^\s*#include\s*\"([^\"]+)\"\s*$)",
-> meaning the program will look for a corresponding C++ file within the project directory.
+> meaning the program will look for a corresponding C++ file within the root directory of the project.
 > For example, #include "header.hpp" is expected to have a matching header.cpp file.

 ## Features